Ryan McMahon Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Blue Jays have a 3.74 team ERA that ranks second across all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 165 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- In his last outing on Sunday against the Cleveland Guardians, the left-hander went six innings, giving up four earned runs while surrendering six hits.
+- In his most recent appearance on Monday against the Washington Nationals, the righty threw five innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.